Skip to main content

 Untitled.jpg

-If your upgrade requires a database schema migration, administrators with the nexus:* permission will see a banner at the bottom of the screen.
-Note: there may be a delay of up to 10 minutes before the banner appears.
+When the upgrade requires a database schema migration, administrators with the nexus:* permission see a banner at the bottom of the screen.
+There is a delay of up to 10 minutes before the banner appears.

 Finalize_Upgrade_Banner.png

-3. The banner at the bottom of the screen will show that an upgrade is in progress; when it completes successfully, it will display an Upgrade Complete banner.
+3. The banner shows that an upgrade is in progress; when complete, it displays an Upgrade Complete banner.

 666632318.png

-4. Reload the user interface.
-If the browser retrieved assets from the old version, reloading the interface may be required to use new features.
+4. Reload the user interface to use new features.

 Finalize Migration with REST APIs